 Prior to submitting an application package, applicants must identify and contact any other parties potentially affected by the project, such as Indigenous governments/organizations, individuals occupying the land for traditional purposes, private landowners, lease holders (e.g., lodges, cabins, other licensees and permittees), and communities.
-Because lease-holder information is private, applicants should contact GNWT-Lands (non-federal areas) or CIRNAC (federal areas) for assistance in notifying lease holders.
+Because lease-holder information is private, applicants should contact GNWT-ECC (non-federal areas) or CIRNAC (federal areas), and Indigenous governments (private lands in either non-federal or federal areas) for assistance in notifying lease holders.
 Applicants may also contact LWB staff for assistance in obtaining contact information and developing a list of minimum engagement requirements based on the proposed project location; however, it is the applicant's responsibility to ensure they have identified and contacted all potentially affected parties.

 All new water licence application packages must include both an Engagement Record and an Engagement Plan.
-The Board's expectations regarding engagement with potentially affected parties, and the development of an Engagement Record and Plan, are set out in the MVLWB Engagement Guidelines for Applicants and Holders of Water Licences and Land Use Permits.
+The LWBs' expectations regarding engagement with potentially affected parties, and the development of an Engagement Record and Plan, are set out in the LWB Engagement Guidelines for Applicants and Holders of Water Licences and Land Use Permits.
 Templates for the Engagement Record and Plan are provided in the Guidelines.
 Copies of engagement materials (e.g., correspondence, information provided to parties) do not need to be provided but may be requested by the Board at any point.